Sasanka1424/WebDevProjects-Beginner-to-Advanced-/README.md

  2. HTML: Utilized for structuring the layout and content of the web application, including the player controls, playlists, and album information.
  3. CSS: Employed for styling the user interface of the music player, including layout design, color schemes, and visual effects.
  4. JSON: Used for storing and retrieving metadata about albums and songs, facilitating organization and management of the music library.

 Project Link: Link to Project One

+License
+This project is licensed under the MIT License.

+Acknowledgments
+Give credit to any resources, tutorials, or inspiration used in creating these projects.